Recipe automations

 4. Click Listen again to cancel before an event arrives, or wait until it expires.

-Once the trigger has a captured payload, you can use Test step on any downstream node to run the recipe up to that point and iterate.
+Once the trigger has a captured payload, you can use Run step on any downstream node to run the recipe up to that point and iterate.

 Deploying a recipe